Pope Pius XII and the Holocaust: Hitler's Pope and The Myth of Hitler's Pope

 Five years after the publication of Hitler's Pope, Cornwell stated: "I would now argue, in the light of the debates and evidence following Hitler's Pope, that Pius XII had so little scope of action that it is impossible to judge the motives for his silence during the war, while Rome was under the heel of Mussolini and later occupied by Germany."
-In 2009 Cornwell wrote of the "fellow travellers" i.e. those priests in Nazi Germany who accepted the benefits that came with the Reichskonkordat but who failed to condemn the Nazi regime at the same time.
-He cites Cardinal Pacelli (the future Pope Pius XII) as being an example of a "fellow traveller" who was willing to accept the generosity of Hitler in the educational sphere (more schools, teachers and pupil places), so long as the Church withdrew from the social and political sphere, at the same time as Jews were being dismissed from universities and Jewish pupil places were being reduced.
-For this he considers Pacelli as effectively being in collusion with the Nazi cause, if not by intent.
-He further argues that Monsignor Kass, who was involved in negotiations for the Reichskonkordat, and at that time the head of the Roman Catholic Centre Party, persuaded his party members, with the acquiescence of Pacelli, in the summer of 1933 to enable Hitler to acquire dictatorial powers.
+In his preface to the 2008 edition of Hitler's Pope, on the other hand, Cornwell wrote, I believe now, as I did when this book was first published, that Eugenio Pacelli was Hitler's Pope not because he favored Hitler (which he did not) nor because he was anti-Semitic (which he was not, although he displayed an anti-Jewishness typical among Catholics of his times), but because he was an ideal church leader for Hitler's purposes...
+The crucial narrative center of gravity of my account of Pacelli's life is not the wartime period, but the early 1930s, when, as cardinal secretary of state with wide executive authority for the conduct of Vatican-German relations, he entered into a series of negotiations with Hitler, culminating in a Reich Concordat.In 2009, moreover, Cornwell wrote of "fellow travellers," i.e., those priests in Nazi Germany who accepted the benefits that came with the Reichskonkordat but who failed to condemn the Nazi regime.
+He cites Cardinal Pacelli (the future Pius XII) as an example of such a "fellow traveller," who was willing to accept the generosity of Hitler in the educational sphere, so long as the Church withdrew from the social and political sphere, at the same time as Jews were being dismissed from universities and Jewish pupil places were being reduced.
+For this he considers Pacelli as effectively having been in collusion with the Nazi cause, if not by intent.
+He further argues that Monsignor Kass, who was involved in negotiations for the Reichskonkordat and at that time was the head of the Roman Catholic Centre Party, persuaded his party members, with the acquiescence of Pacelli, in the summer of 1933 to enable Hitler to acquire dictatorial powers.
 He argues that the Catholic Centre Party vote was decisive in the adoption of dictatorial powers by Hitler and that the party's subsequent dissolution was at Pacelli's prompting.